 Studies have shown that a small amount of stress is important and necessary to optimise performance.
 However, significant stress can hinder performance and lead to burnout.
 There are many strategies available to manage stress.
 As a parent, you can help by ensuring your son or daughter eats well, sleeps well and exercises regularly.
 Encourage relaxation techniques such as deep breathing, mindfulness and progressive muscle relaxation.
 Let your son or daughter know that they can talk to you if they are feeling stressed or overwhelmed.
 All these strategies can have a significant positive impact on their psychological wellbeing and performance on the day of HPAT.

 4. Provide encouragement and support

 Many studies have demonstrated the power of a positive attitude in facing difficult exams such as HPAT.
 In the lead up to HPAT and especially on test day, give your son or daughter an encouraging pep talk.
-Ask them to think about all the reasons that they should feel confident: they have undergone quality preparation, they have completed full length exams of similar or harder difficulty than HPAT, they are well ahead of others etc. Remind them that ultimately, they can only do their best, and that is all anyone can ask of them.
+Ask them to think about all the reasons that they should feel confident: they have undergone quality HPAT preparation, they have completed full length exams of similar or harder difficulty than HPAT, they are well ahead of others, etc. Remind them that ultimately, they can only do their best, and that is all anyone can ask of them.
 Although the HPAT is an incredibly important test, it should also be kept in perspective.
-If your son or daughter does not do well in HPAT, there are other options for getting into medicine – such as taking a year off and re-attempting HPAT or opting for the graduate medical entry route.
+If your son or daughter does not do well in HPAT, there are other options for getting into medicine – such as re-attempting HPAT or opting for the graduate medical entry route.
 Your encouragement and support will help calm their nerves and optimise their performance.

 5. Deal with the practicalities